Raisin UK Terms and Conditions

 MAM means Meteor Asset Management Limited.
 MAM acts as our deposit administrator for some of our Partner Banks.

-Partner Bank means any participating financial institution which makes savings products available through your Account and which hold an appropriate license.
+Partner Bank means any participating financial institution which makes Savings Accounts available through your Account and which hold an appropriate license.

-Raisin UK means the Raisin UK group of companies: Raisin Holdings UK Limited (registered no 10951012); Raisin Platforms Limited (registered no 11075085); and Raisin Technology Limited (registered no 09902685).
+Raisin UK means the Raisin UK group of companies: Raisin Holdings UK Ltd (registered no 10951012); Raisin Platforms Ltd (registered no 11075085); and Raisin Technology Limited (registered no 09902685).
 All are registered in England and Wales.
 The registered office for each is c/o Withers LLP, Third Floor, 20 Old Bailey, London, United Kingdom, EC4M 7AN.
-Raisin Platforms Limited is authorised and regulated by the Financial Conduct Authority (FRN 813894) and is the entity responsible for the registration and management of customer data once customers have purchased financial products.
+Raisin Platforms Ltd is authorised and regulated by the Financial Conduct Authority (FRN 813894) and is the entity responsible for the registration and management of customer data once customers have purchased financial products.